 What will I study?

-Our practical training partner Heli Air Ltd offers modular training, including the ATPL (H)/IR ground school, turbine ratings, twin turbine ratings and the flight instructor rating.
-Courses can be completed in 14 months, giving you the CPL(H) qualification.
-Additional fees are paid by module.
+Our practical training partner Heli Air offers modular training, including the ATPL (H)/IR ground school, turbine ratings, twin turbine ratings and the flight instructor rating.

 How will I be taught and assessed?

-You will begin your Private Pilot Licence training.
-This will consist of a minimum of 45 hours flight training and also study for the PPL ground exams.
+In the first semester, you will begin your Private Pilot Licence (PPL) training.
+This will consist of a minimum of 45 hours flight training, alongside studying for the PPL ground exams.